Opoona: Development

 Art director Shintaro Majima stated that he was first inspired to create Opoona after waking from a nap, taking a bath, and drawing his first design on the bathroom mirror.
 The main characters were meant to be simple enough that they could be easily redrawn by children; enemies were designed as non-living objects to make them distinct.
 Majima's personal interest in modern architecture and industrial design were the driving force behind the visual style of Opoona and that the Wii's "clean" and "something new" style overlapped the game's image.
-Majima's brother Tatuso, a modern artist, planned the locations and landscapes using what he considered to be the most attractive blend of reality and imagination.
+Majima's brother Tatsuo, a modern artist, planned the locations and landscapes using what he considered to be the most attractive blend of reality and imagination.
 The musical score for Opoona was composed by Hitoshi Sakimoto and five fellow members of his Basiscape sound company.
-Sakimoto arranged the score in an orthodox manner with "futuristic" sounds as he had done with many of his past compositions by combining orchestral music with a synthesizer.
-However, his work on Opoona involved composing the songs through the characters' perspective to somehow lend the player their sympathy.
-The official soundtrack to Opoona was announced via Basiscape's Twitter account and was published over three years after the game's original Japanese launch.
+Sakimoto arranged the score in an orthodox manner with "futuristic" sounds as he had done with many of his past compositions by combining orchestral music with a synthesizer, but his work on Opoona involved composing the songs through the characters' perspective to somehow lend the player their sympathy.
+The official soundtrack to Opoona was published over three years after the game's original Japanese launch.

 ArtePiazza began working on Opoona in the spring and summer of 2005.
 The project had no publisher until Dragon Quest designer Yuji Horii sparked talks between ArtePiazza and Koei following the Electronic Entertainment Expo in 2006.
 Majima came up with the game's title and the main protagonist's name.
 By using an Energy Bon-Bon projectile as the letter "o" the title, the spelled out "Opoona" was meant to resemble a child firing an Energy Bon-Bon rapidly.
 The three "o's" in the title was also meant to match Opoona's round shape.
 Opoona was announced as an untitled RPG in a September 2006 issue of Japanese magazine Famitsu and was unveiled with its finalized title at a Koei press event the following March.
 Opoona was released in Japan on November 1, 2007 and in North America on March 25, 2008.
 The game was planned for release in Europe on July 25, 2008, but was delayed until September of that year.